"Pioneering" Chile moves to cover pregnant women with COVID-19 vaccines

-Chile's top public health official Paula Daza said women were being inoculated with the Pfizer/BioNTech (PFE.N), (22UAy.DE) vaccine since more information existed about its safety for pregnant women.
+Chile’s top public health official Paula Daza said women were being inoculated with the Pfizer/BioNTech vaccine since more information existed about its safety for pregnant women.

 An estimated 230,000 will be offered vaccines, with those with health conditions followed by those working in high-risk jobs such as the health and education sectors.